 What is Lot Grading?

 Lot grading is the contour of the surface of your lot.
-The lot grading should generally direct water away from the foundation and towards public property.
+The lot grading should generally direct water away from the foundation and toward public property.

-On December 18, 2017, the Lot Grading Bylaw C-1240 was repealed and replaced with Bylaw C-1366 (PDF 376 KB), bringing in changes to allow for better management of both residential and commercial lot grading.
+On December 18, 2017, the Lot Grading Bylaw C-1240 was repealed and replaced with Bylaw C-1366, bringing in changes to allow for better management of both residential and commercial lot grading.

-The City of Grande Prairie’s Lot Grading Bylaw C-1366 (PDF 376 KB) requires any new residential or commercial developments to obtain a Lot Grading Permit and design the lot elevations on their parcel in accordance to the approved drainage plan and Bylaws C-1366 and C-1241.
+The City of Grande Prairie’s Lot Grading Bylaw C-1366 requires any new residential or commercial development to obtain a lot grading permit and design the lot elevations on their parcel in accordance to the approved drainage plan and Bylaws C-1366 and C-1241.

-Any redevelopments or work being done on a parcel which may alter the established drainage is required to obtain either a Lot Grading Permit or a Lot Grading Letter of Review and must also abide by these Bylaws.
+Any redevelopment or work being done on a parcel that may alter the established drainage is required to obtain either a lot grading permit or a Lot Grading Letter of Review and must also abide by these bylaws.

 Surface Drainage Problems (PDF 864KB)

 |Sample Stakeout Plan|